 Getting into an accident without insurance

-If you are caught driving without insurance, you may face civil and financial penalties.
-However, if you get into an accident and are uninsured, you may have more serious consequences.
-Even if you are not at fault for the accident, you will likely receive a citation.
+In Alabama, driving without insurance may cause you to face civil and financial penalties.
+However, having an accident while uninsured can have more serious consequences.
+Even if you are not at fault for the accident, you will likely receive a ticket for no insurance.
 Additionally, it may be more difficult to receive compensation for property damages and medical costs caused by the other driver without insurance.

-If you are at fault for the accident and don’t have insurance, you will be required to pay for all damages, including the other parties’ medical costs, out of your pocket.
-This could easily add up to tens of thousands of dollars, depending on the severity of the accident, especially if the other driver does not have uninsured motorist coverage.
-If you cannot afford to pay the damages, you could accumulate serious debt.
+If you are at fault for the accident and don’t have insurance, you will be required to pay for all damages, including the other parties’ medical costs, vehicle repairs and any property damage out of your pocket.
+This could potentially add up to tens of thousands of dollars, depending on the severity of the accident, especially if the other driver does not have uninsured motorist coverage.

 Frequently asked questions

 While driving without insurance in Alabama can result in expensive fines, license and registration suspension and jail time, providing false insurance information is even more serious.
-Providing false information could get you a six-month suspension of your registration, plus a $200 reinstatement fee and the requirement to carry an SR-22 for three years.
-If you are found guilty of altering an insurance card to present false information, a felony, the penalties include fines of $500 to $5,000 and anywhere from one to ten years in prison.
+Providing false information could potentially cause a six-month suspension of your registration, plus a $200 reinstatement fee and the requirement to carry an SR-22 for three years.
+If you are found guilty of altering an insurance card to present false information, which is a felony, the penalties may include fines of $500 to $5,000 and anywhere from one to ten years in prison.

 Each car insurance company is different, and the best insurance company will depend on your needs, goals and financial situation.
 The best way to find the best car insurance for you is to identify and evaluate what you’re looking for, your present situation and your future goals.
 If in doubt, speak with a licensed insurance agent to determine what’s available.

-Yes, most car insurance companies in Alabama offer discounts to help make your car insurance more affordable.
+Yes, most car insurance companies in Alabama offer insurance discounts to help make your premium more affordable.
 It’s a good idea to research all the available providers and see what discounts could apply to you when purchasing coverage.